letmaik/lensfunpy/README.rst

     sudo ldconfig

 The lensfun library is installed in ``/usr/local/lib`` when compiled from source, and apparently this folder is not searched for libraries by default in some Linux distributions.
-Note that on some systems the installation path may be slightly different, such as ``/usr/local/lib/x86_64-linux-gnu``.
+Note that on some systems the installation path may be slightly different, such as ``/usr/local/lib/x86_64-linux-gnu`` or ``/usr/local/lib64``.

 NumPy Dependency
 ----------------